Configuration Settings

 Binary Packages

-By default the Redox build system will build all recipes from source, if you want to use the pre-built packages from our build server there's a TOML option for it.
+By default, the Redox build system builds all packages from source (i.e., recipes).
+If you want to use pre-built packages from our build server, however, there's a TOML option for it.

-This is useful for some purposes, such as making development builds, test package status and save time with heavy softwares.
+This is useful for some purposes, such as producing development builds, confirming package status from the Redox package server, and reducing image build time with large programs.

 [packages]